Chart Color Schemes

 The latest Census data sees Kingsthorpe placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kingsthorpe, surveyed between 2016-2021, had a low cultural diversity with 92.1% citizens, 92.9% born in Australia, and 97.6% speaking English only at home.
-Christianity was the predominant religion (55.3%).
-Compared to Rest of Qld, this figure is notably higher as None% were reported there.
+Kingsthorpe's cultural diversity was below average, with 92.1% being citizens, 92.9% born in Australia, and 97.6% speaking English only at home.
+Christianity was the predominant religion, comprising 55.3%.
+This compares to None% across Rest of Qld.

 Frequently Asked Questions - Diversity